Today's Best Tech Deals

 TCL 5-series 43-inch 4K UHD TV (model 43S525)

 This is a heck of a deal for a secondary TV, or for those who aren't as picky about picture quality as we're paid to be.
+Note that the rating takes price into consideration.

 - Super affordable